FabianWildgrube/PupilSizeTracker/README.md

 2. Start the docker container the first time with volumes for video and code files.
     > This way you can edit the code on your machine and easily pass videos into the container and get rendered videos out of the container.
     ```sh
-    # anywhere on the host
+    # anywhere on the host (put the command on one line)
     docker run \
+        -v <absolute path to a directory containing your videofiles>:/videos \
+        -v <absolute path to the repos directory>:/hcmlabpupiltracking \
-        -i \
+        -it \
         --name hcmlabpupiltracking hcmlabpupiltracking:latest \
-        -v <absolute path to a directory containing your videofiles>:/videos \
-        -v <absolute path to the repo's directory>:/hcmlabpupiltracking
     ```
 3. Modify `buildAndRunHCMLabPupilSizeTracker.sh` and change `--input_video_path` to the file you want to analyze
 3. Run the script to build and execute the pupilTracker